 This IEE Checklist Report Form shall be used for proposed IRRIGATION / FLOOD CONTROL/ MINOR DAM PROJECTS required an IEE Report / IEE Checklist for ECC Application.

-This IEE Checklist Report Form shall be submitted along with the following documents: Proof of Compatibility with the existing Land Use Plan Proof of Authority over the Project Site Accountability Statements of Proponent (see attached form) and the Preparer (if any, following Apparent 2, 22 of Povisod Proponent (and Povision Proponent) (see attached form) and the Preparer (if any, following Apparent 2, 22 of Povisod Proponent (see attached form) and the Preparer (if any, following Apparent 2, 22 of Povisod Proponent (see attached form) and the Preparer (if any, following Apparent 2, 22 of Povisod Proponent (see attached form) and the Preparer (if any, following Apparent 2, 22 of Povisod Proponent (see attached form) and the Preparent (see attached form) and the Pre Photographs or plates/vicinity map of the project site showing impact areas and affected areas and communities Duly Accomplished Project Environmental Monitoring &amp; Audit Prioritization Scheme (PEMAPS) Questionnaire (see Annex 2-7d of Revised Procedural Manual for DAO 2003-30) (No other documents shall be required as pre-requisite to ECC applications per DENR MC 2010-14.)
-Read the questions carefully and write the required information on the spaces provided or otherwise check (a) the appropriate boxes ₩.
-Boxes with check marks ☑ are mandatory requirements.
+This IEE Checklist Report Form shall be submitted along with the following documents:

+- Proof of Compatibility with the existing Land Use Plan - Proof of Authority over the Project Site - Accountability Statements of Proponent (see attached form) and the Preparer (if any, following Annexes 2-22 of Revised Procedural Manual for DAO 2003-30) - Photographs or plates/vicinity map of the project site showing impact areas and affected areas and communities - Duly Accomplished Project Environmental Monitoring & Audit Prioritization Scheme (PEMAPS) Questionnaire (see Annex 2-7d of Revised Procedural Manual for DAO 2003-30) (No other documents shall be required as pre-requisite to ECC applications per DENR MC 2010-14.)

+Read the questions carefully and write the required information on the spaces provided or otherwise check ( $\checkmark$ ) the appropriate boxes ##.
+Boxes with check marks $\square$ are mandatory requirements.
 Use additional sheets if necessary and indicate this in the appropriate space.

 Project proponents are strongly discouraged from engaging the services of consultants/facilitators/preparers to accomplish/fill-up the IEE Checklist Report Form.
 The Report Forms have been designed to be user-friendly.

 Furthermore, the EMB Regional Office is required to complete the processing of an ECC application using the IEE Checklist Report within twenty (20) working days upon receipt of duly-accomplished forms with complete attachments.

 Misleading or erroneous answers are grounds for legal action and/or denial of ECC issuance.

-PROJECT FACT SHEET

-Name of the Project
+ame o f the Project

-Proponent Name
+opon ent Name

-Proponent Address
+opon ent Address

-Proponent Means of Contact Name: Designation:
+opon ent Means of t Name: Designation

 Landline No. Fax No.

-Mobile No. Email:
+IECT DESCRIPTIO Mobile No. Email:

-PROJECT DESCRIPTION
+JECT DESCRIPTIO

+JECT DESCRIPTIO N

+DESCRIPTIO N and indicate size Project Size Paramete

+N Please check project type and indicate size Actual Project Size Paramete reservoir flooded area (hectare) or water storage

+Impounding Please check project type Project Type and indicate size Actual reservoir flooded area (hectare) or water storage

-Please check project type and indicate size $\checkmark$ Actual Project Type Project Size Project Size Parameter Impounding System or Flood Control Project reservoir flooded area (hectare) or water storage capacity (m ) Irrigation System (Distribution System Only) service area (hectare) Minor Dam reservoir flooded area (hectare) or water storage capacity (m )
+Impounding Please check project type Project Type System or Flood Control Project and indicate size Actual reservoir flooded area (hectare) or water storage capacity (m3)